 An example of this was when Jesus asked the question of Saul in the New Testament, “Saul, Saul, why do you persecute me?”
 Jesus did not ask again, but told Saul to go into the city and await further instructions.
 Saul’s obedience brought about a radical change in his career and life under the name of Paul.
 Jesus has promised that if you knock on God’s door in prayer, it will be opened.
 Be patient and willing to do what He says.
 Again let me say prayer is made up of both speaking and listening.

 Let’s take a look at 4 forms of Prayer.
+Prayer is to always come from the heart given in faith believing.
 Prayer can be found in one or more of these forms.
 These four forms spell out “ACTS”

 1) Prayers of ADORATION (praise)

 2) Prayers of CONFESSION (calls for sorrow; asking for forgiveness through repentance for what you might have done, challenge you to do better, and relieve your conscience of the guilt you may feel for lapses in your life, lifting the weight of sorrow replacing it by the lightness of God’s mercy).